sandreyk20/The-Aroha-Box/README.md

 #stakeholders

--kiri russel
+- kiri russel
--brenda sandrey
+- brenda sandrey
--Nathaniel scott
+- Nathaniel scott

 ## project manager
--Ms Chowfin
+- Ms Chowfin

 ### funding site
--unicef give a little
+- unicef give a little

 my project is an Aroha box it will be for people in poverty and its contents will be things to help with hygiene.